 Thanks to a state Supreme Court verdict, Florida voters will finally have the opportunity to determine their solar energy fate in the 2016 election.
 The decision marks an important milestone that comes after a compelling effort that included organized resistance by fossil fuel energy providers and Florida’s attorney general, Pam Bondi.
 If you’re interested in solar power but concerned about buying a house with owned solar panels just follow the link for more info.

 For renewable energy advocates as well as those similar to solar wholesale distributors, Florida’s solar energy constraints have been puzzlingly nonsensical.
 In a state ripe with abundant solar, it has been a mysterious battle that seems to defy practicality and science and smacks of political insider mentality.

 Supporters point to the state’s unusual affiliation with leading fossil fuel utility providers that coincidentally are significant contributors to the Republican Governor and his party of which Bondi is a member.
 In Florida, many utility consumers are forced to fund a Duke Energy nuclear power plant that remains unbuilt.

-By any standard, Florida’s solar energy potential remains an untapped renewable resource.
+By any standard, Florida’s solar energy potential remains an untapped renewable resource, one that many want to use a local solar company to help them harness.
 The state has effectively banned the availability of third party financing that would unlock solar energy for millions of residents and allow all sorts of solar powered equipment to be used, such as acuated tube solar hot water systems.

 According to the Solar Energy Industries Association (SEIA), Florida ranks third in the nation for solar energy potential.
 Unfortunately, the state ranks an inexcusable and indefensible 14th for installed solar energy capacity.
 Go figure!